How to Answer Questions About What Motivates You in a Job Interview

 A confident answer avoids these traps:

-- Being too vague — “I’m motivated by challenges” without supporting detail is not persuasive.
+Being too vague — e.g., “I’m motivated by challenges” without supporting detail.

-- Listing multiple motivations without prioritizing.
+Listing multiple motivations without prioritising.
 Choose one primary and a supporting one.

 Practice Drills to Build Fluency

-- 60-second elevator: Describe your motivator, a brief example, and the relevance.
-Time it to a minute and refine.
+60-second elevator: Describe your motivator, a brief example, and the relevance.
+Time it to one minute and refine.

-- Role-swap: Practice the same answer for three different job descriptions to improve adaptability.
+Role-swap: Practice the same answer for three different job descriptions to increase adaptability.

 Confidence grows with repetition.
 Record yourself, review for filler words, and tighten sentences to eliminate rambling.